mbientlab/MetaWear-SDK-Cpp/cppdocs/source/advanced_features.rst

 Advanced Features
 =================
+There are a few advanced features available on the MetaWear board described in this section.

 High Frequency Streaming
 ------------------------
 Some developers may want to stream data from multiple motion sensors simultaneously or individually at frequencies higher than 100Hz.

-To accommodate this use case, acceleration, angular velocity, and magnetic field data have a packed output mode that combines 3 data samples into 1 ble packett increasing the data throughput by 3x.
+To accommodate this use case, acceleration, angular velocity, and magnetic field data have a packed output mode that combines 3 data samples into 1 ble packet increasing the data throughput by 3x.

 ::